MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/dbcc-memorystatus-monitor-memory-usage.md

 For more information about the elements in this output, see:

-- VM Reserved: This value shows the overall amount of virtual address space (VAS) that SQL Server has reserved.
+- **VM Reserved**: This value shows the overall amount of virtual address space (VAS) or virtual memory (VM) that SQL Server has reserved.
+Virtual memory reservation of memory doesn't actually use physical memory; it simply means that virtual addresses are set aside from within the large VAS.
+For more information, see [VirtualAlloc(), MEM_RESERVE](/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc#:~:text=be%20MEM_COMMIT.-,MEM_RESERVE,-0x00002000)
-- VM Committed: This value shows the overall amount of VAS that SQL Server has committed.
-VAS that is committed has been associated with physical memory.
+- **VM Committed**: This value shows the overall amount of virtual memory that SQL Server has committed.
+VM that is committed is memory actually used by the process that is backed by physical memory or less frequently by page file.
+The previously-reserved memory addresses are now backed by a physical storage; they are allocated.
+If Locked Pages in Memory is enabled, SQL Server will use an alternative method to allocate memory - AWE and the majority of the memory will not be reflected here.
+See Locked Pages Allocated for those allocations.
+For more information, see [VirtualAlloc(), MEM_COMMIT](/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc#:~:text=Meaning-,MEM_COMMIT,-0x00001000)
-- Pages Allocated: This value shows the total number of memory pages allocated to a process.
+- **Pages Allocated**: This value shows the total number of memory pages allocated by SQL Server.
-- Locked Pages Allocated: This value represents the amount of memory, in kilobytes (KB), that SQL Server has allocated and locked in physical RAM using the AWE API.
+- **Locked Pages Allocated**: This value represents the amount of memory, in kilobytes (KB), that SQL Server has allocated and locked in physical RAM using the AWE API.
 It indicates how much memory SQL Server is actively using and has requested to be kept in memory to optimize performance.
 By locking pages in memory, SQL Server ensures that critical database pages are readily available and not swapped to disk.
 For more information, see [Address Windows Extensions (AWE) memory](/sql/relational-databases/memory-management-architecture-guide#address-windows-extensions-awe-memory).
 A value of zero indicates that the "locked pages in memory" feature is currently disabled and SQL Server uses virtual memory instead.
+In that case the VM Committed value would represent the allocated memory to SQL Server.
-- Large Pages Allocated: This value represents the amount of memory allocated by SQL Server using Large Pages.
+- **Large Pages Allocated**: This value represents the amount of memory allocated by SQL Server using Large Pages.
 Large Pages is a memory management feature provided by the operating system.
 Instead of using the standard page size (typically 4 KB), this feature uses a larger page size, such as 2 MB or 4 MB.
 A value of zero indicates that the feature isn't enabled.
+For more information, see [Virtual Alloc(), MEM_LARGE_PAGES](/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc#:~:text=Meaning-,MEM_LARGE_PAGES,-0x20000000)
-- Target Committed: This value indicates the target amount of memory that SQL Server aims to have committed, an ideal amount of memory SQL Server could consume, based on recent workload.
+- **Target Committed**: This value indicates the target amount of memory that SQL Server aims to have committed, an ideal amount of memory SQL Server could consume, based on recent workload.
-- Current Committed: This value indicates the amount of the operating system's memory (in KB) the SQL Server memory manager currently has committed.
-This value includes either "locked pages in memory" (AWE) or virtual memory.
-Therefore, this value is close to VM Committed or Locked Pages Allocated.
+- **Current Committed**: This value indicates the amount of the operating system's memory (in KB) the SQL Server memory manager hsa currently committed (allocated in physical store).
+This value includes either "locked pages in memory" (AWE API) or virtual memory.
+Therefore, this value is close to or the same as VM Committed or Locked Pages Allocated.
+Note that when SQL Server uses the AWE API, some memory is still allocated by the OS Virtual Memory Manager and will be reflected as VM Committed.
+- **NUMA Growth Phase**: This value indicates whether SQL Server is currently in a NUMA growth phase.
+For more information about this initial ramp up of memory when NUMA nodes exist on the machine, see [How It Works: SQL Server (NUMA Local, Foreign and Away Memory Blocks)](https://techcommunity.microsoft.com/t5/sql-server-support-blog/how-it-works-sql-server-numa-local-foreign-and-away-memory/ba-p/317461)
+- **Last OS Error**: This value shows the last OS error that occurred when there was a memory pressure on the system.
+SQL Server records that OS error and shows it in the output here.
+For a full list of OS error, see [System Error Codes](windows/win32/debug/system-error-codes--0-499-)

 ## Summary of memory usage